Church of the Nativity of the Theotokos, Skopje: History

 The church was affected by a fire during an Allied bombing raid on April 6, 1944.
 According to other report, the incident was triggered by accident by the cook of a German military unit stationed in the service premises of the church.
 Part of the church plate was brought out of the burning building and was subsequently taken over by the Bulgarian church authorities.
 During the bombing, a number of properties of the BOC's Skopje diocese were seriously damaged.
-According to the controversial Macedonian historiographical data the church was burned up deliberately by the Bulgarian "fascistic occupiers".
+According to the Macedonian historiographical data the church was burned up allegedly by the Bulgarian "fascistic occupiers".

 In 2018, a report and a photograph of preserved slab appeared in Macedonian media.
 On the slab was an inscription: "The Main Door of the Bulgarian People's Church of the Nativity of the Holy Virgin, July 20, 1879."
 The report has revealed that the slab was mounted on the church itself, but later was removed and kept for years in a secret place, as not to be destroyed by the Yugoslav authorities.